RyanRana/shoulders/README.md

-# Mr. Shoulders
+# Shoulders

-**Mr. Shoulders** is a security layer that sits in front of your AI agents.
+**Shoulders** is a security layer that sits in front of your AI agents.
 It checks every request and response, blocks bad stuff, and keeps agents from going off the rails—without you maintaining a list of rules.
 It learns from feedback and adapts at runtime.

 ---
 ## Benchmarks